rungulus/Bucket/README.md

 ## Step 3 - Releasing it into the wild (Discord)

-### Bucket will want to say slurs after a while.
-There's a filter in place which should block most if not all of them, and a well crafted system prompt will prevent some as well.
-We will need a better solution for "ignoring" them from OpenAI's data.
+### Your AI Model will want to say slurs after a while, no matter how much you train it.
+There's a filter in place which should block most if not all of them, and a well crafted system prompt will prevent them as well.
+We will need a better solution for "ignoring" them from OpenAI's data in the future, though.

 1. Rename `frontend/config.sample.json` to `config.json`, and get ready to enter a lot of settings: